 The Company anticipates that these new standards, interpretations and amendments will be adopted in the Company's financial statements as and when they are applicable and adoption of these new standards, interpretations and amendments may have no material impact on the financial statements of Company in the period of initial application.

-3. Summary of significant accounting policies
+3. Summary of material accounting policy information

 Basis of preparation